Need help now?

 - Furniture Orders can help you keep and use shared furniture.

-If arguing - get somewhere safe.
 Try to get outside.
 Stay away from kitchens as they have sharp objects.

-Pack a 'Go Bag' in case you have to leave quickly.
 Store this bag somewhere safe, like with a friend or family member.
 Include:

 - Important documents (legal orders like Protection or Parenting orders, passport or residency information for you and your children, birth certificates, driver's license, bank details, insurance etc.)